swebra/pifancontroller/README.md

 See the script's inline comments for more information on the user variables.

 ## Installation
+If installing on Raspberry Pi OS Lite (previously Raspbian Lite), `gpiozero` may need to [be installed](https://gpiozero.readthedocs.io/en/stable/installing.html).

 Download or clone the script and add `python3 /path/to/pifancontroller.py &` to your [`rc.local`](https://www.raspberrypi.org/documentation/linux/usage/rc-local.md) file to have the script run on boot.

 ## License